EXPLAINER-Will Twitter layoffs violate U.S. law? | Law-Order

 An employer found to have violated the WARN Act can be ordered to give laid-off workers 60 days of back pay.
 The law also imposes penalties of $500 per violation per day.
 Comparable laws in California and other states impose similar penalties.
 WHAT HAS TWITTER BEEN ACCUSED OF?

 The lawsuit filed in San Francisco federal court late on Thursday claims Twitter locked employees out of their accounts on Thursday, signaling that they will soon lose their jobs.
 One of the five named plaintiffs, who is based in California, says he was terminated on Nov.
 1 without notice or severance pay.
-Twitter did not immediately respond to a request for comment.
+Twitter did not respond to a request for comment.
+Late on Friday, Musk tweeted that "everyone exited was offered three months of severance, which is 50% more than legally required."

 Shannon Liss-Riordan, a lawyer for the plaintiffs, said on Friday that it appeared Twitter was making an effort to comply with the WARN Act by offering to pay some employees through Jan.
 4. She said employees were told they would be presented with severance agreements next week requiring them to waive their ability to sue Twitter in exchange for a payout.
 Liss-Riordan said she is also investigating "how Twitter chose employees for layoff and whether any discrimination or retaliation was involved."